nlimpert/crosscut/guideline.rst

    Terms will be linked to the glossary, like :term:`ROSIN`.

-   .. internal:: Terms in a glossary can be referenced with the :rst:`:term:`
+   .. role:author:: Terms in a glossary can be referenced with the :rst:`:term:`
       role.

       .. code-block:: rst